allegroai/clearml-agent/README.md

 In our experience, handling and building the environments, having to package every experiment in a docker, managing those hundreds (or more) containers and building pipelines on top of it all, is very complicated (also, it’s usually out of scope for the research team, and overwhelming even for the DevOps team).

 We feel there has to be a better way, that can be just as powerful for R&D and at the same time allow integration with K8S **when the need arises**.
-(If you already have a K8S cluster for AI, detailed instructions on how to integrate TRAINS into your K8S cluster are *coming soon*.)
+(If you already have a K8S cluster for AI, detailed instructions on how to integrate TRAINS into your K8S cluster are [here](https://github.com/allegroai/trains-server-k8s/tree/master/trains-server-chart) with included [helm chart](https://github.com/allegroai/trains-server-helm))

 ## Using the TRAINS Agent